Student Guide

 • Students must initiate a telephone conference with the instructor with whom they have a complaint no later than two weeks after the relevant incident/dispute.
 One representative from eMajor Administrative Services may be requested by each party to participate in this conference.
 At this conference, the student must identify the concern(s) and propose a resolution.
 For assistance in setting up the telephone conference, please contact eMajor Administration by calling 678-839-6400.

 • If the conflict is not resolved in the conference between the student and instructor, the student, if he/she chooses to pursue the matter further, must put the complaint in writing within five business days by completing the Student Complaint Form in the SEADS Student Portal.
-Upon submission of the form, the Associate/Assistant Director and the eMajor Administration are notified.
+Upon submission of the form, the Associate/Assistant Dean and the eMajor Administration are notified.
 The eMajor Administration will send an email acknowledging the initiation of the formal complaint process.

 • If the student or instructor is unsatisfied with the results of the meeting with the Executive Director of eMajor Academics, either party may request a review of the complaint by the Program Level Dean.
 At that time, the formal written complaint and the instructor's written statement of facts as he/she understands them will be submitted to the Program Level Dean.
 Within one week of the time the Dean has received copies of the applicable documentation, the Dean shall appoint an ad hoc committee that will consider the written appeal from the Executive Director's decision via conference call or through an electronic medium.
 After careful deliberation and consideration, the committee will recommend to the Dean what should be done in the case.